 What is it?

-Our Well-being collection is located on the Second Floor near the main door.
+Our Well-being collection is located on the Second Floor near the door.

 The collection of books offers help, support, advice and guidance on a range of topics covering anxiety, stress and depression, family or relationship difficulties, eating disorders, sexual problems, identity issues, bereavement and bullying.

-The books in the Well-being collection may be borrowed confidentially and anonymously using a self-issue system.
-The system works on trust so that you may borrow any of the books from the Well-being collection that have a classmark beginning with the letter ‘W’.
+The books in the Well-being collection (with a label starting W) may be borrowed confidentially and anonymously.
 You can keep the books for as long as you need them.

 How does it work?